 - The OPTIMIZE FOR AD HOC WORKLOADS should be set to FALSE.
 For SQL Servers with a high workload and not enough memory (8GB or less) I recommend setting this to TRUE (makes efficient use of memory since SQL only caches queries it sees 2 or more times).

 - Setting the COST THRESHOLD FOR PARALLELISM from the default 5 to 25.
 This makes SQL Server less aggressive with parallelism.
 Really helps with locking and CPU wait times.
 A best practice is to set this to a 25-50 range, start with 25 and if you still have locking issues move toward 50.

-And lastly we review to make sure there’s a maintenance plan in place that rebuilds indexes and stats every night or at least twice a week.
+It is important to make sure there is a maintenance plan in place that rebuilds indexes and statistics at least once a week.
 This is simple since SQL Server has the wizard for the maintenance plans.

-Here is a blog posting by a top SQL Server consulting company that mentions the settings I recommend above:
+Here is a blog posting by a top SQL Server consulting company that mentions the settings recommended above: